tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### PREFER a noun phrase for a non-boolean property or variable
+### PREFER a noun phrase for a non-boolean property or variable {:#prefer-a-noun-phrase-for-a-non-boolean-property-or-variable}

 The reader's focus is on *what* the property is.
 If the user cares more about
 *how* a property is determined, then it should probably be a method with a